ozcakirh/ozcakirh/README.md

  As I participated in a project, I continued my progress with the Delphi programming language and SQL database management. 📊🖥️

- Currently, I am focused on the world of C# and Flutter in my career. 🚀
+ Currently, I am focused on the world of C# and Flutter/Dart in my career. 🚀